SunshineKeys/SunshineKeys/README.md

 I'm transitioning into Python development after years spent in roles where focus, communication, and reliability really mattered.

 I worked 7+ years as a Pharmacy Technician, which taught me to be detail-oriented, follow structured workflows, stay organized, and maintain accuracy even when things get busy.
-I also spent time in service and retail, where I learned how to adapt quickly, support others, and stay steady under pressure.
+I also spent time in service industry and retail, where I learned how to adapt quickly, support others, and stay steady under pressure.

 All of those experiences are shaping how I approach coding — with patience, care, curiosity, and a commitment to learning things the right way.